• Home

 Be honest –

-First and foremost, be one-hundred percent honest on your scholarship application.
-Flat out lying or even embellishing a tiny bit can and will cause you to lose the scholarship (or worse) if you’re caught.
-Honestly really is the best policy and that statement is especially true here.
+First and foremost, be one hundred percent honest on your scholarship application.
+Flat-out lying or even embellishing a tiny bit can and will cause you to lose the scholarship (or worse) if you’re caught.
+Honestly, really is the best policy, and that statement is especially true here.
 Even if you have something negative that you need to let them know, owning up and taking responsibility is best.

 Check eligibility requirements –

-Before you even apply, you’ll want to make sure that you’re actually eligible for the scholarships that you’re applying for.
-Some scholarships are limited by major, race, culture and even location.
+Before you even apply, you’ll want to make sure that you’re eligible for the scholarships that you’re applying for.
+Some scholarships are limited by major, race, culture, and even location.
 While it won’t actually “hurt” anything if you apply for one that you aren’t eligible for, it is a waste of time and energy.
 Do yourself a favor and check before you send the application.

 Spell and grammar check –